chhaviluthra08/drums-web/README.md

 2. Clone the repo
 3. Copy the link for the cloned repo
 4. Open with your IDE locally and modify
-   =There are no dependencies=
+   There are no dependencies
-!
-Note: This repo has been picked up from a Web Dev course on udemy by -Angela Hu and modified by me. !
+ >**Note**: This repo has been picked up from a Web Dev course on udemy by -Angela Hu and modified by me.